ABHIRAM1234/SnowSQL-Streamline/README.md

 # ATTESTATION:

 I ATTEST THAT I HAVEN’T USED ANY OTHER STUDENTS’ WORK IN MY ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK.

+# LICENSE:

+This project is licensed under the MIT License.